Tax Accountant in Miami Cope with IRS Tax Season Delay

 To ensure timely processing of the return and refund delivery, the Tax Accountant in Miami recommended that taxpayers still prepare their return as they normally would.

-Most Tax Accountant in Miami will be able to prepare returns on January 30, including Tax Accountant in Miami who itemize deductions and claim the sales tax deduction, Viera noted, although that might make its offices a little bit crowded.
-However, the Viera acknowledged that taxpayers who claim an energy credit, depreciation or business credits would be delayed until late February.
+Most Tax Accountants in Miami will be able to prepare returns on January 30, including Tax Accountant in Miami who itemize deductions and claim the sales tax deduction, Viera noted, although that might make its offices a little bit crowded.
+However, the Viera acknowledged that taxpayers who claim an energy credit, depreciation, or business credits would be delayed until late February.

 “Tax Accountant in Miami Viera is staying in contact with the IRS to keep abreast of the release of these updated forms.
 And we are fully prepared to move forward and help our customers get their money as quickly as possible,” said Viera.